EMDR Therapy

 Yes, I used a soft way where clients can follow the dots for eye movement or listen to the sound of bilateral stimulations.
 All you need is a computer, a good set of earbuds/headphones, a good internet connection, and a place where you can talk privately.

-Jane, what qualify you to provide EMDR Therapy?
+Jane, what qualifies you to provide EMDR Therapy?

 I completed my EMDR therapy training in 2014.
 I've been continuing to seek continuing training and consultation since then.
 Since opening my own private practice in 2020, I've been using EMDR on a daily basis.